Which of the following is not true about p-values in hypothesis t... | Study Prep in Pearson+

 Step 1: Understand the definition of a p-value.
 A p-value is the probability of obtaining a test statistic at least as extreme as the one observed, assuming the null hypothesis is true.
 This means it measures how compatible the data is with the null hypothesis.

-Step 2: Recognize that a small p-value indicates strong evidence against the null hypothesis because it suggests that the observed data is unlikely under the null hypothesis.
+Step 2: Review the decision rule in hypothesis testing.
+If the p-value is less than the chosen significance level (\$\alpha\$), we reject the null hypothesis because the observed data is unlikely under the null hypothesis.

-Step 3: Recall the decision rule in hypothesis testing: if the p-value is less than the chosen significance level (\$\alpha\$), we reject the null hypothesis, indicating that the data provides sufficient evidence against it.
+Step 3: Recognize that a small p-value indicates strong evidence against the null hypothesis, suggesting that the observed data is not consistent with the null hypothesis.

-Step 4: Identify the incorrect statement: a p-value does NOT tell us the probability that the null hypothesis is true.
-Instead, it assumes the null hypothesis is true and evaluates the probability of the observed data under that assumption.
+Step 4: Identify the common misconception: a p-value does NOT tell us the probability that the null hypothesis is true.
+Instead, it assumes the null hypothesis is true and tells us about the probability of the observed data under that assumption.

-Step 5: Summarize that the misconception is interpreting the p-value as the probability of the null hypothesis being true, which is not correct in frequentist hypothesis testing.
+Step 5: Conclude that the statement "A p-value tells us the probability that the null hypothesis is true" is not true, as it misinterprets the meaning of the p-value.

 Watch next